mixereqv1/Rock-paper-scissors/README.md

 Missing validation of result. <br />
 You can continue the game after reaching 10 points. <br />
-No translation for result and new game elements. <br />
+No translation for result element. <br />